vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 You can use one of the following methods to install Harbor:

 - [Tanzu Kubernetes Grid Package deployment:](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html)** VMware recommends this installation method for general use cases.
 The Tanzu packages, including Harbor, must either be pulled directly from VMware or be hosted in an internal registry.
-- [VM-based deployment using OVA:](https://goharbor.io/docs/latest/install-config/installation-prereqs/) VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-restricted environment, and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
+- [VM-based deployment using OVA:](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-harbor.html) VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-restricted environment, and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
 VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-less deployments.
 Do not use this method for hosting application images.
-Harbor registry is being shipped with TKG binaries and can be download from [here](https://customerconnect.vmware.com/en/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

-If you are deploying Harbor without a publicly signed certificate, you must include the Harbor root CA in your Tanzu Kubernetes Grid clusters.
-For more information, see [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-secrets.html#trust-custom-ca-certificates-in-new-clusters-6).

-To configure  TKG cluster with private container registry, see [Integrate TKG 2 cluster with container registry](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-EC2C9619-2898-4574-8EF4-EA66CFCD52B9.html).
+When deploying Harbor with self-signed certificates or certificates signed by internal CAs, it is necessary for the Tanzu Kubernetes cluster to establish trust with the registry's certificate.
+To do so, follow the procedure ins [Integrate TKG 2 cluster with container registry](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-EC2C9619-2898-4574-8EF4-EA66CFCD52B9.html).

 ## Scale a Tanzu Kubernetes Grid Cluster